alibaba/bifrostui/packages/bui-core/src/Portal/index.en-US.md

 ---
 group: layout
-name: Portal
+name: Portal portal
 ---

-# Portal
+# Portal portal

 The Portal component provides the ability to render its child nodes into DOM nodes outside of the current DOM structure.
-The underlying component uses [React createPortal](https://react.dev/reference/react-dom/createPortal)
+The underlying component uses [React create Portal]（ https://react.dev/reference/react-dom/createPortal )

 ## Code demonstration

 ### Basic usage

-By default, Portal components will mount their child components to the root node of the page.
-H5 is`document.body`,the mini program is`Page Node`
+By default, Portal components will mount sub components to the root node of the page.
+H5 is' document. body ', and the mini program is the' page node '

 ```tsx | pure
 import React from 'react';